 - Always carry ID and know how to contact the police and other emergency services.

 - Use ATMs inside a bank or hotel, avoiding those with street access.

-- Are alert when crossing the street, especially in countries where people drive on the opposite side to what they’re accustomed to.
+- Be alert when crossing the street, especially in countries where people drive on the opposite side to what you’re accustomed to.